et0and/epheme/README.md

 # Ephemera

-This is a Turbo monorepo for a WIP website housing an ephemera collection by [Sam Baldwin](https://sambaldwin.info), built by [Piper Haywood](https://piperhaywood.com).
-Public URL coming soon.
+This is a Turbo monorepo for test site, originally built by [Piper Haywood](https://piperhaywood.com).

 Currently, Turbo is pinned to v1.10.4 because of [this issue](https://github.com/vercel/turbo/issues/5331).
 Runs on node v18.6.0, see `.nvmrc`.